-- o What is a donation? - What are examples of giving your time, talent and treasure? - What is the fund development team's job at GS-NCCP? - o Who gives money to GS-NCCP? - o How does GS-NCCP raise money? - How does GS-NCCP help make sure all girls can be Girl Scouts? - 2.
-Get to know a GS-NCCP donor!
+- What is a donation? - What are examples of giving your time, talent, and treasure? - What is the fund development team's job at Girl Scouts - North Carolina Coastal Pines? - Who gives money to Girl Scouts North Carolina Coastal Pines? - How does Girl Scouts North Carolina Coastal Pines raise money? - How does Girl Scouts North Carolina Coastal Pines help ensure all girls can be Girl Scouts? - 2.
+Get to know a Girl Scouts North Carolina Coastal Pines donor!
 Fill out the Girl Scouts Give Pen Pal form to be matched to a local philanthropist who supports our council.
 Once you're matched, send them a letter or email to learn why they support Girl Scouting, what other causes are important to them, and how they decide where to give their time, talent, and treasure. - 3.
 Learn about a Girl who benefitted from Girl Scouts Give!
-Watch this video to hear about the awesome experiences Brownie Brooke was able to have thanks to Girl Scouts Give donors!
+Watch this video to hear about the fantastic experiences Brownie Brooke had thanks to Girl Scouts Give donors!

-#5- Make your plan- Now it's time to determine how you're going to take everything you learned and put it into action.
+#5- Make your plan- Now it's time to determine how you will take everything you learned and put it into action.
 Think back to your brainstorming activity about ways you can be a sister to every Girl Scout.
 Are there any you want to try as part of your action plan?